Are you putting out content but still running into no traffic, no visitors, no presence?

 When you’re putting out SEO content that helps your audience find you and make money, the most frustrating thing is for none of that content to show up on Google search results.

-You have to force Google to index your WordPress website so your posts and pages can populate to searchers of your topics.
+You have to force Google to index your website so your posts and pages can get found on Google!!

 Whether you’re already in the content marketing game, or getting ready to take on a 90-day content creator challenge, one of the biggest things you want to ensure is that the Google spiders are “crawling” your website and indexing your content so it can populate to potential new customers.